OnionDemo/tfe_vault_JWT_setup_demo/README.md

 ## How to use

-You'll need the Terraform CLI installed, and you'll need to set the following environment variables in your local shell:
+You'll need the Terraform CLI installed, and you'll need to set the following environment variables in your local shell: ( or use export VAULT_TOKEN = "token_valuexxxxx" )

 1. `VAULT_TOKEN`: the Vault token that you'll use to bootstrap your trust configuration in Vault.
-It will need the ability to enable auth backends and create roles and policies.
+It will need the ability to enable auth backends and create roles and policies. ( Copy the value from "Vault Admin token")
 1. `VAULT_NAMESPACE` (optional): only set this if you're not using the default Vault namespace.
 1. `TFE_TOKEN`: a Terraform Cloud user token with permission to create workspaces within your organization.